yrlnls/python-p3-intro-to-cli/README.md

 ## Building a Simple CLI

 Before we dive into best practices for Python CLIs, let's build a very simple CLI.
-Fork this lesson from GitHub and open up `lib/grade_reports.py` to follow along.
+Fork and clone this lesson from GitHub and open up `grade_reports.py` from the `lib/` directory to follow along.

 The first thing that we need to do is scaffold our CLI so that it can be run from the command line.
 To do this, we'll need to create a script.
 There are two